-It is a simple truism: what you focus on grows.
-If you are committed to personal and professional development, how well can you focus your attention matters.
+It’s actually very simple: what you focus on grows.
+It doesn’t matter what your goal is, whether professional or personal, how well you focus is everything.
 Laser-sharp focus will make your efforts efficient, with just the right level of coordination between your goals and your actions.
-But a busy mind, that is distracted and pre-occupied, can lead to weak results.
+But a busy, distracted and preoccupied mind leads to weak, muddied and vague results.
 Paying attention to your attention is a powerful way to increase your success.

 The Consequences of Poor Focus